nitzanrazin/virtual-scrabble-tile-bank/README.md

 3. Start the game, after each player's turn the tile bank manager should fill in the amount of tiles the player needs to draw from the bank, and click "הגרל" to draw the tiles and send a list of the drawn tiles to the players email.

-4. Notice that at the bottom of the virtual tile bank GUI, the status bar is updated to show the amount of tiles drawn, for which player, and the amount of tiles left in the bank.
+4. The status bar at the bottom of the virtual tile bank GUI is updated to show the amount of tiles drawn, for which player, and the amount of tiles left in the bank.

 5. In the case of a mistake in the tile drawing (for example, too many tiles drawn for a player, or tiles drawn for the wrong player), the last draw can be undone by clicking "בטל".